 The birth of Jesus ben Joseph haunted those who knew his true identity.
-Last in a series of six meditations.
+Fifth in a series of six meditations.

 If you’re married, what risks did you take to win your spouse’s heart?
-How long did you seek his or her “I do”?
+How long did you seek his/her “I do”?

 The Magi risked everything.
 The Wise Men became holy fools—desperate, compelled, finally obsessed.
 They traveled perhaps 1,000 miles or more, probably in a small camel train, to find “the newborn king of the Jews” (Matthew 2:2).